inspheric/nova-defaultable-fields/README.md

         ->default([$postId, 'posts']), // The uriKey string
     ```

-* An instance of a Nova Resource, e.g.:
+* An instance of a Nova Resource, e.g.

     ```php
     // $postResource = new App\Nova\Post(App\Post::find(1));